EXPLAINER: What is excited delirium? | Federal News Network

-Derek Chauvin, 45, who is white, is charged with murder and manslaughter in Floyd’s death.
-Floyd, 46, was arrested outside a neighborhood market on May 25 after being accused of trying to pass a counterfeit $20 bill.
+Derek Chauvin, 45, who is white, is charged with murder and manslaughter.
+Floyd, a 46-year-old Black man, was arrested outside a neighborhood market on May 25, accused of trying to pass a counterfeit $20 bill.
 A panicky-sounding Floyd writhed and claimed to be claustrophobic as police tried to put him in the squad car.

-Some background on the much-debated phrase excited delirium and how it figures in Chauvin’s trial:

 Thomas Lane, another officer at the scene, can be heard on body camera video as officers hold Floyd down, asking whether Floyd might be experiencing excited delirium.